varunpal72/churros/README.md

 # Run just the tests in the contacts.js file
 $ churros test elements/closeio --file 'contacts'

-# Run the entire suite for the sfdc element
-$ churros test elements/sfdc

 # Run the entire suite for the sfdc element and during provisioning use the phantomjs browser
 $ churros test elements/sfdc --browser phantomjs